Updated: Sep 30

 For proper fruit bud formation make sure that there is adequate light penetration into the canopy of your tree.
 Bend limbs and prune accordingly to open the canopy.
 Thin new shoots at bud break.
 Train figs as a tree form or as a cordon when possible.
 A bush should have no more than 3-6 trunks from the base.
 Trees with no more than 3-6 scaffolds.

-Remove weeds, unnecessary suckers and any competition.
+Remove weeds, unnecessary suckers, and any competition around your fig tree.